ju-jki/test/README.md

     npm install
     ```

-4. Run project by command
+4. Run the project by command

     ```bash
     # Start dev server with yarn